Mayonnaisu/manga-image-translator/README.md

 ### Cons
 - Slower and heavier.
 - Speech bubbles are dirtier.
+- Prone to server overloaded error. (just retry it XD)
 - Reading position may not be saved properly if your reading app uses the last page opened instead of something like the last scroll position.